- Conceptualizing clients from different perspectives.

 - Learning about evidence based practice.

-- Appreciating the contributions of research to clinical practice.
+- Appreciating the contributions of interdisciplinary team members.

 The MSUCC internship or practicum weekly schedule should include the following components: